Doctor SpinThe PR BlogManaging Social MediaThe Social Media Complaint Department

 Cover photo: @jerrysilfwer

 Sure, I get it.
-I’m not disputing that some criticisms contain streaks of truth.
+I’m not disputing that some criticisms are highly relevant.
 (Except perhaps for that part about The Zuck.
-Even if he is a computation, it’s not evident that a mighty AI overlord would be wrong about things.)
+It’s not evident that he is a mighty AI overlord — yet.)

-Those days are long gone now, but there was a time when our present digital society wasn’t as apparent to everyone.
+The days of the hippie web are long gone, but there was a time when digital-first was not apparent to everyone.

 As a result, many of my business acquaintances are surprised when they hear me discuss social media from a critical perspective.
 “Wait, Jerry, I thought you loved everything digital?!”